 From there we could see the Orange Cliffs, named by John Wesley Powell (Lake Powell,) Cleopatra’s Chair, Glen Canyon, the Maze district, and White Rim Road.
 And that’s just what I remember, there was so much more.
 It’s such a good view.
 I can’t wait to drive the White Rim Road someday to actually be able to be down in the canyon.

-From here, we went to the main overlook and finished off the afternoon with a hike out to Mesa Arch.
+From here, we went to the main overlook and finished off the afternoon with a hike out to Mesa Arch, the most bucket list worthy sight in the park.
+Or at least the most popular.
 There were a couple other people on the trail that took their sweet time in front of the arch, but after they left, it was just us.
 I would highly recommend a visit to Canyonlands in February.

 The hike to Mesa Arch is nice and short and can be done in less than an hour if you don’t hang around at the arch too long.
 It’s one of my favorite national park hikes and offers stellar views of the La Sal Mountains and the canyon below, as well as White Rim Road.
 The trail is well marked with cairns and forms a loop, but you can go in and out the same way if you’d like.